-If you're looking to shield your Windows PC, Mac or Android device from malware, use these tips to help you pick the right protection.
+If you're looking for antivirus software to shield your Windows PC, Mac or Android device from malware, we're here to help you pick the right protection.

 The answers to all of those questions are complicated, but here are some basic tips to look for while shopping around.
-And don't forget to check out our top picks for both free and paid antivirus software and apps.
+Don't forget to check out our picks for the best antivirus software.

 You'll want to make sure the antivirus software stops more than 95 percent of malware, whether it's commonplace malware or brand-new zero-day malware.
 But make sure that detection rate isn't accompanied by a high rate of false positives, which are benign files mistakenly flagged as malware.

-Based on testing by the independent labs AV-TEST and AV-Comparatives, Bitdefender and Norton offer the best malware detection among Windows AV products, free or paid, followed closely by Avira and Kaspersky Lab.
-Among Mac and Android AV makers, those four brands and several others, including Avast, ESET and Trend Micro, routinely lead the pack.
+Based on monthly testing by the independent labs AV-TEST and AV-Comparatives, Bitdefender, Kaspersky Lab, Norton and Trend Micro offer the best malware detection among Windows, Mac and Android AV products, free or paid, followed closely by Avast and AVG.
+The same brands also make the best Mac antivirus software.

-Just keep in mind that you'll be paying for a yearly subscription to a software license, so factor in paying the same price again next year.
+Just keep in mind that you'll be paying for a yearly subscription to a software license, so factor in paying the same price, or a bit more if you got an introductory discount, again next year.

-You'll want to read Tom's Guide reviews of antivirus software to see how much each product slows down a machine, both in the background and during active scans.
+You'll want to read Tom's Guide reviews of antivirus software to see how much each product slows down a machine, both in the background after it's installed and during active malware scans.
 This is especially important for older, slower PCs that need antivirus software the most.

 Most antivirus users want a set-it-and-forget-it option, but sometimes it's good to get under the hood and tweak the software to your liking.

-Most paid antivirus products on Mac and Windows will let you try a month for free.
-Most Android antivirus apps use a freemium model in which the basics are free, but useful extra features must be paid for.
+Most paid antivirus products on Mac and Windows will let you try them out for a month for free.
+Most of the best Android antivirus apps use a freemium model in which the basics are free, but useful extra features must be paid for.

 Most antivirus makers sell three or more kinds of Windows products, each more expensive than the last.
-But each product by a single brand will detect malware just as well as the others.
-The differences lie in the extra features, such as parental controls or password managers, that each offers.
-If you don't need what the more expensive products have, stick to the cheaper ones.
+But each product by a single brand will detect Windows malware just as well as its stablemates.

 You'll want antivirus software that automatically screens email attachments before you open them, and also checks websites before you load them.
-Almost all paid Windows AV software does both; among free products, Avast Free Antivirus, AVG AntiVirus Free and Bitdefender Antivirus Free do.
+Almost all of the best Windows antivirus software does both; among free products, Avast Free Antivirus, AVG AntiVirus Free and Bitdefender Antivirus Free do.

-Don't settle for what came with your PC.
+Don't settle for the brand that came with your PC

-For example, McAfee's LiveSafe package protects an unlimited number of devices for $90 per year; Bitdefender's Family Pack does the same, but with better malware detection, for $120 per year (currently 50 percent off).
+For example, McAfee LiveSafe protects an unlimited number of devices for $120 per year; Bitdefender Family Pack does the same, but with slightly better malware detection, for the same price.
+Both are often discounted.

 Malware-removal products, such as Spybot Search & Destroy or Malwarebytes Anti-Malware, are great at cleaning up a system after an infection.
 But they won't prevent your PC or Mac from becoming infected in the first place.
 That's what antivirus software is designed to do.